sigma-py/orthopy/README.md

      errors can lead to an unusable scheme.
      For further computation, it's numerically beneficial if the moments are either 0 or in the same order of magnitude.
-The above numbers are alright, but if you want to max it out, we could try Legendre polynomials for `p_k`:
+The above numbers are alright, but if you want to max it out, you could try Legendre polynomials for `p_k`:
      ```python
      moments = orthopy.compute_moments(